Hacks-On/CollegeLink/README.md

 ### Main features of the application :

-- Register/login using your email id and password.
+- _Register/login_ using your email id and password.
-- Add your skills.
+- Add your _skills_.
-- Add a post along with the skills associated with it.
+- _Add a post_ along with the skills associated with it.
-- View other users' posts.
+- View your _feed_, where your post and other users' post will be displayed.
-- Get notified when a post is added which matches your skill(s).
+- _Get notified_ when a post is added which matches your skill(s).
-- Like other users' posts.
+- _Like_ other users' posts.
-- Comment on other users' posts.
+- _Comment_ on other users' posts.
-- Chat with other users.
+- _Chat_ with other users.
-- View the list of all registered users.
+- _View the list_ of all registered users.
-- View other users' profiles.
+- View _other users' profiles_.
+- Block/unblock any user.

 ### Side features of the application :

-- Edit your skills, name, email, password and profile picture.
+- Edit your _skills_, _name_, _email_, _password_ and _profile picture_.
+- View the number of likes and comments on every post.
-- See a list of all users who liked a certain post.
+- See a list of _all users who liked_ a certain post.
+- See all comments on every post.
+- _Search for a particular post_ on the homepage using words from its title or description.
+- _Search for a particular user_ on the users page by their name or any corresponding alphabets from their name.
+- Go to the _chat screen_ directly from any user's post.
+- See the _last seen_ of any user you're chatting to.

 ### Download the APK file :